mdaines/viz-js/README.md

 ## License

-Viz.js itself (the wrapper and Makefile, not the compiled versions of Graphviz, Expat, zlib, etc.) is [BSD licensed](./LICENSE).
+Viz.js itself (the wrapper and Makefile, not the compiled versions of Graphviz, Expat, zlib, etc.) is [released into the public domain](./LICENSE).